mccsssk2/12.WholeBody0D_JJTH_2022/README.md

 # Dependencies.

-This code in C language requires GNU C compiler and Sundials libraries.
+This code in C language requires GNU C compiler and Sundials library.

 # Install.